 Children are fascinated by maps.
 Walk into a classroom and, without preamble, unfold an Ordnance Survey map and lay it on the floor.
 Talking stops, interest piqued.
 “Your school is on this map!”.
 Stand back as children crowd round and crawl over the map.
 “What’s that?”.
 “Where’s the school?”.

-Since 2010 I’ve been visiting the primary schools of East Anglia and beyond, introducing children to the wonderful world of maps and navigation.
+For many year, I’ve been visiting the primary schools of East Anglia and beyond, introducing children to the wonderful world of maps and navigation.
 And I’ve seen this scene play out countless times.

 The ability to interpret a map is a key life skill.
 Even in an age where GPS and Google maps play a greater and greater role, the ability to take information from a 2D image, whether that be on an "old school” sheet of paper or a mobile phone, and relate it to the world around is as important now as it has ever been.